litt1e-p/LPCarouselView/README.md

         NSLog(@"clicked2----%zi", index);
     }];
 ```
-`there are some properties (pageControlIndicatorColors)for your configuration just follow the sample code`
+`there are some attributes (pageControlIndicatorColors)for your configuration just follow the sample code`

 # Install